e-miguel/Task-XMen/README.md

 # Project X-Men Deployment Script (GitHub)

 This repository contains a deployment script for Project X-Men, which automates the installation and configuration of the necessary components on an Amazon Linux EC2 instance to run the project.
+The web files are downloaded from GitHub.

 ## Prerequisites